Evans-Mercy/hotel-operations/BlackJack/src/main/java/com/pluralsight/README.md

 To Do:

-Classes - Main (contains main game logic)
+Classes - Main (entry point starts the game and handles input)
         - Card (represents a single playing card)
         - Deck (Holds all cards, can shuffle and deal cards)
         - Hand (Represents a player's hand)